rahuldhatwalia/user-signup-page/README.md

 # user-signup-page
 This is a basic user signup page using express,node js.
-This signup page store user data with the help of put and push method.
+This signup page store user data with the help of post and push method.